 "5.6.
-The applicant company shall provide Satellite TV Channel signal reception decoders only to MSOs/Cable Operators registered under the Cable Television Networks (Regulation) Act 1995 or to a DTH operator registered under the DTH guidelines issued by Government of India or to an Internet Protocol Television (IPTV) Service Provider duly permitted under their existing Telecom License or authorized by Department of

-Telecommunications or to a HITS operator duly permitted under the policy guidelines for HITS operators issued by Ministry of Information and Broadcasting, Government of India to provide such service."
+The applicant company shall provide Satellite TV Channel signal reception decoders only to MSOs/Cable Operators registered under the Cable Television Networks (Regulation) Act 1995 or to a DTH operator registered under the DTH guidelines issued by Government of India or to an Internet Protocol Television (IPTV) Service Provider duly permitted under their existing Telecom License or authorized by Department of Telecommunications or to a HITS operator duly permitted under the policy guidelines for HITS operators issued by Ministry of Information and Broadcasting, Government of India to provide such service."

 So, the broadcaster cannot supply signals directly to subscribers, including the commercial subscribers.
 Broadcasters should supply their signals through a DPO.
 It would also ensure competition in the market if a commercial subscriber can obtain TV signals from any MSO or its linked local cable operator /DTH operator etc. operating in his area.
-Accordingly, clause 3 has also been suitably amended.
+Accordingly, the definitions of 'ordinary subscriber' and 'subscriber' have also been amended suitably.